mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'partial-fixed'` If all rules should predict for a predefined number of labels.
 The following options may be provided using the {ref}`bracket-notation`:

-    - `label_ratio` (Default value = `0.0`) A percentage that specifies for how many labels the rules should predict or 0, if the percentage should be calculated based on the average label cardinality.
+    - `output_ratio` (Default value = `0.0`) A percentage that specifies for how many labels the rules should predict or 0, if the percentage should be calculated based on the average label cardinality.
 For example, a value of 0.05 means that the rules should predict for 5% of the available labels.
-    - `min_labels` (Default value = `2`) The minimum number of labels for which the rules should predict.
+    - `min_outputs` (Default value = `2`) The minimum number of labels for which the rules should predict.
 Must be at least 2.
-    - `max_labels` (Default value = `0`) The maximum number of labels for which the rules should predict or 0, if the number of predictions should not be restricted.
+    - `max_outputs` (Default value = `0`) The maximum number of labels for which the rules should predict or 0, if the number of predictions should not be restricted.

   - `'partial-dynamic'` If all rules should predict for a subset of the available labels that is determined dynamically.
 The following options may be provided using the {ref}`bracket-notation`: